 - Boost Your Search Position Through Internal Linking

-1. How to Plan and Create Your Content Hub
+1. Plan Your Content Hub

 Let’s say you have a survival site that is looking to earn revenue from the promotion of affiliate products in the survival and emergency niche.
 Here is what you would do…

-- Decide on the major topics
+- Decide on the major topics for your blog posts

 - Organise them by page and according to revenue and ranking potential

 - Design your site and content layout to highlight these major topics

 - Set up a content calendar to manage content production